Ghost hunting: Skepticism

-Although some ghost hunters believe orbs are of supernatural origin, skeptic Brian Dunning says that they are usually particles of dust that are reflected by light when a picture is taken, sometimes it may be bugs or water droplets.
+Although the majority of ghost hunters believe orbs are paranormal / supernatural, skeptic Brian Dunning says that they are usually particles of dust that are reflected by light when a picture is taken.
+In other cases, they may be bugs or water droplets.
 He contends that "there are no plausible hypotheses that describe the mechanism by which a person who dies will become a hovering ball of light that appears on film but is invisible to the eye."
 He does not believe there is any science behind these beliefs; if there were, then there would be some kind of discussion of who, what and why this can happen.
 In his investigations he can not find any "plausible hypothesis" that orbs are anything paranormal.

 Science writer Sharon Hill reviewed over 1,000 "amateur research and investigation groups" (ARIGs), writing that "879 identified with the category of 'ghosts.
 Hill reports that many groups used the terms "science" or "scientific" when describing themselves; however they overwhelmingly display neither understanding of nor adherence to scientific norms.
 Hill writes:

 ARIGs often promote their paranormalist viewpoint as scientifically based, especially in community presentations or lectures at educational facilities.
 While scientifically minded observers can readily spot the anemic and shoddy scholarship of popular paranormal investigation, the public, unaware of the fundamental errors ARIGs make, can be persuaded by jargon and "sciencey" symbols.

 Hill sees the supernatural bias of such groups as an indication of how "far removed ARIG participants really are from the established scientific community".

 In Hill's 2017 book Scientifical Americans, reviewed by historian Brian Regal for Skeptical Inquirer magazine, Regal notes that the book is particularly timely, as it addresses an era when many people question the authority of science.
 Regal wonders why believers think that "untutored amateurs know more (and are more trustworthy) than professional scholars".
 He also asks why there is little discussion on "philosophical and theological aspects of their work".
 For instance, theoretical questions such as "What is a ghost?" and "Does one's religion in life determine if they can become a ghost in death?" are left underexplored.
 Additionally, Hill gives a historiography of the field of "modern paranormal interest: monsters, UFOs, and ghosts."
 Hill does not insult or ridicule the people she writes about, but explains their stories through case studies.
 Regal feels that this book will not deter believers in the paranormal, but it is an important part of a "growing literature on amateur paranormal research".
 Regal states that paranormal researchers are not engaging in scientific discovery but rather in "blithely in confirmation bias, selective evidence compiling, and the backfire effect while all the time complaining that it is the other side doing it… They, like all of us, are ultimately not searching for ghosts… they are looking for themselves."